carolineshowscode/nest-and-node/README.md

 - **Optimizely (Feature Flags)**
 - **Deployed via Vercel**

-This project showcases a lifestyle e-commerce store for homegoods inspired by Anthropologie, with Optimizely-powered experimentation and full frontend/backend integration.
+This project showcases a lifestyle e-commerce store for homegoods, with Optimizely-powered experimentation and full frontend/backend integration.

 ---